muratk5n/thirdwave/en/2019/05/drugs.md

 Per route weights of all drugs are summed as if they are one drug, to give a general idea.
 I multiply tablet quantity with 100 mg per tablet to turn it into weight.
-I filtered out all cannabis related transport.
+I filtered out all cannabis related transport as it is becoming accepted as a soft drug anyway, at a level of alcohol in US.

 The strategy followed is to sum weight of all drugs